Shaashwat05/early_discharge_system/README.md

 6. Walking Distance: [400 or above]
 7. RASS Score: [-1, 0]
 ```
-** Note: "()" signifies exclusive ranges and "[]" signifies inclusive ranges.
+** Note: "()" signifies exclusive ranges, and "[]" signifies inclusive ranges.
-Additionally, CIED operated patients can only be discharged if their device check came normal, i.e., their init state has the following predicate:
+Additionally, CIED-operated patients can only be discharged if their device check came normal, i.e., their init state has the following predicate:
 (deviceCheckNormal <patient_var>) - where <patient_var> must be of type patient

 ## References: